 The Loki diamond project consists of 23 mineral claims covering approximately 12,898 ha, acquired by staking between 2013 and 2018 in the Lac de Gras region of the Northwest Territories.
 The Company holds a 100% interest in these claims, 19 of which are subject to 2% royalties on diamonds and base and precious metals.
-During the year ended April 30, 2020, the Company completed the sale of additional royalty interests in the Loki Project to Umgeni Holdings International Limited ("Umgeni").
-Under the terms of the agreement, Umgeni increased its existing royalty interests in nineteen Loki Project claims to 2% in exchange for the payment of \$266,000 (received).
-Umgeni is a private company of which Chris Jennings, a director of the Company, is a beneficiary of the sole shareholder.
+The royalty is held by Umgeni Holdings International Limited ("Umgeni"), a private company of which Chris Jennings, a director of the Company, is a beneficiary of the sole shareholder.

 During the year ended April 30, 2021, the company completed a ground geophysics programs, including gravity surveys of the north Loki area as well as kimberlite EG05.
 The north Loki survey outlined a new target at the up ice termination of a prominent and unsourced regional kimberlite indicator mineral anomaly that forms part of what has historically been known as the south Coppermine Train.
-Gravity survey results outline an elongate gravity low anomaly, over 400m long by 100m wide.
-The anomaly has a maximum amplitude of approximately 0.35mGal, which is similar in strength to gravity anomalies associated with some of the known kimberlites in the region, including EG05, which was surveyed during the same program.
+Gravity survey results outlined an elongate gravity low anomaly, over 400m long by 100m wide, with a maximum amplitude of approximately 0.35mGal, similar in strength to gravity anomalies associated with some of the known kimberlites in the region, including EG05.

-Subsequent to the year ended April 30, 2021 the Company completed an exploration drill program to test targets in the north Loki area.
+During the three months ended July 31, 2021 the Company completed an exploration drill program to test targets in the north Loki area.
 Six holes were completed during the program, testing several gravity anomalies that were explained by significant, locally >5m thick, ice lenses within glacial overburden ranging from 25m to over 30m in thickness.
 The prominent indicator mineral train that terminates in the north Loki area remains unexplained.
-Overburden samples collected during the drill program have been submitted for processing to recover kimberlite indicator minerals and will help with ongoing interpretation to try and identify a kimberlite bedrock source.
+Overburden samples collected during the drill program have been processed and heavy mineral concentrates are presently being observed for kimberlite indicator minerals.
+Result from this work will help with ongoing interpretation to try and identify a kimberlite bedrock source.